 Project construction will comply with applicable Noise Ordinance regulations.
-Long term operation will result in potential traffic noise impacts under Option 1 and Option 2 which are considered significant and unavoidable.
-Option 1 Modified will not result in any substantial changes per CEQA Guidelines Section 15162 related to increases in noise and the FEIR, with included mitigation measures, remains adequate.
+Long Analysis in the REIR shows that long term operation will result in potential traffic noise impacts under Option 1 and Option 2, which are considered significant and unavoidable.
+The bridge proposed in Option 1 Modified has fewer road curves and vehicle noise due to braking, and acceleration will be reduced.
+Option 1 Modified will not result in anya significant new environmental impact or a substantial increase in the severity of an impact with regard to Noise.
+There will be no substantial changes per CEQA Guidelines Section §15162 related to increases in noise and the DEIR REIR, with included mitigation measures, remains adequate.